Please, Hurry It Up; I Can’t Remember What You’re Talking About

 My mother-in-law loves to tell stories and when she does, she doesn’t really expect anybody to react, comment, or chime in while she’s talking.
 There’s no pressure to try to think of what to say or get it in before the topic changes.
 But to stay focused, I need to distract myself just a little bit.

 I know it sounds totally backwards to think that I need to be slightly distracted in order to stay focused.
 But this is really only while listening to another person.

 When I’m trying to stay focused on my own words, such as while I’m writing and typing at the computer, I need to avoid distraction.
-The worse thing that can happen while I’m on a role is to have someone come talk to me or ask me a question which requires a response.
+The worst thing that can happen while I’m on a roll is to have someone come talk to me or ask me a question that requires a response.
 This is when my own thoughts jump through that mental sieve and become lost to the air.
 It’s enough to derail me for the time being.

 I don’t know what others’ experiences are with regard to staying focused and on task.
 I’d be curious to know if anybody else has trouble following stories because they seem to take too long to unravel, or if anybody needs to keep their minds or hands busy while carrying on a conversation with loved ones in order to stay present.

 How many specialists did you see before finding "The One"?